Welcome to Computer Vision & Spatial AI Lab

 Jeong Gon Kim, Heejoon Moon and Je Hyeong Hong

-IEEE/CVF Conference on Computer Vision and Pattern Recognition, CVPR 2026(Oral Presentation, Award Candidate)
+IEEE/CVF Conference on Computer Vision and Pattern Recognition, CVPR 2026(Oral Presentation, Award Candidate: 74 out of 4,089 accepted papers)

 Join Our Lab